-Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation, as amended (incorporated by reference to Exhibit 3.1 to the registrant's Annual Report on Form 10-K, filed with the SEC on March 23, 2023).
+Exhibit Number Description · · · · 3.1 Amended and Restated Certificate of Incorporation, as amended (incorporated by reference to Exhibit 3.1 to the registrant's Annual Report on Form 10-K, filed with the SEC on March 23, 2023).
 3.2 Amended and Restated Bylaws (incorporated by reference to Exhibit 3.2 to the registrant's Current Report on Form 8-K, filed with the SEC on December 8, 2020).
 4.1 Reference is made to Exhibit 3.1 and 3.2.
 4.2 Amended and Restated Investors' Rights Agreement, by and between the registrant and certain of its stockholders, dated September 22, 2020 (incorporated by reference to Exhibit 4.2 to the registrant's Registration Statement on Form S-1 (File No. 333-250009), as amended, filed with the SEC on November 10, 2020).
 4.3 Warrant to purchase stock issued to Silicon Valley Bank, dated as of September 30, 2019, as amended on December 7, 2020 (incorporated by reference to Exhibit 4.1 to the registrant's Current Report on Form 8-K, filed with the SEC on November 8, 2022).
-10.1‡ First Amendment, dated July 26, 2023, to Manufacturing Agreement, dated as September 9, 2020, by and between ARS Pharmaceuticals, Inc. D4 4 and Renaissance Lakewood, LLC.
-31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted 21.2 Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1# Certification of Principal Executive and Financial Officers Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the 52.
-111 Sarbanes-Oxley Act of 2002.
-101.IN Inline XBRL Instance Document S 101.SC Inline XBRL Taxonomy Extension Schema Document H 101.C Inline XBRL Taxonomy Extension Calculation Linkbase Document AL 101.DE Inline XBRL Taxonomy Extension Definition Linkbase Document F 101.LA Inline XBRL Taxonomy Extension Label Linkbase Document В 101.PR Inline XBRL Taxonomy Extension Presentation Linkbase Document E 104 Cover Page Interactive Data File (embedded within the Inline XBRL document)
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+101.IN Inline XBRL Instance Document S 101.SC Inline XBRL Taxonomy Extension Schema Document Н 101.C Inline XBRL Taxonomy Extension Calculation Linkbase Document AL 101.D Inline XBRL Taxonomy Extension Definition Linkbase Document EF 101.L Inline XBRL Taxonomy Extension Label Linkbase Document AB 101.PR Inline XBRL Taxonomy Extension Presentation Linkbase Document E 104 Cover Page Interactive Data File (embedded within the Inline XBRL document) The in formation in Exhibit 32.1 shall not be deemed "filed" for purposes of Section 18 of the Exchange Act, or otherwise subject to the liabilities of that

-- # The information in Exhibit 32.1 shall not be deemed "filed" for purposes of Section 18 of the Exchange Act, or otherwise subject to the liabilities of that section, nor shall it be deemed incorporated by reference in any filing under the Securities Act or the Exchange Act (including this Quarterly Report on Form 10-Q), unless the Registrant specifically incorporates the foregoing information into those documents by reference. - ‡ Schedules have been omitted pursuant to Item 601(a)(5) of Regulation S-K. The registrant undertakes to furnish supplemental copies of any of the omitted schedules upon request by the SEC. - Certain information in this exhibit is omitted because it is both not material and is the type that the registrant treats as private or confidential.
+The information in Exhibit 32.1 shall not be deemed "filed" for purposes of Section 18 of the Exchange Act, or otherwise subject to the liabilities of that section, nor shall it be deemed incorporated by reference in any filing under the Securities Act or the Exchange Act (including this Quarterly Report on Form 10-Q), unless the Registrant specifically incorporates the foregoing information into those documents by reference.